Deformation equivariant cross-modality image synthesis with paired non-aligned training data: Acknowledgments

 \section{Acknowledgments}

-This work was supported by Academy of Finland (Flagship programme: Finnish Center for Artificial Intelligence [grant no. 345552] and grants no. 315896, 336033, 341967, 335976), ERA PerMed ABCAP (grants no. 334774, 334782), EU Horizon 2020 INTERVENE (grant no. 101016775).
-We also acknowledge the computational resources provided by the Aalto Science-IT Project from Computer Science IT.
+This work was supported by Research Council of Finland (Flagship programme: Finnish Center for Artificial Intelligence [grant 345552] and grants 315896, 335976, 336033, 341967, 352986, 358246), ERA PerMed ABCAP (Research Council of Finland grants 334774, 334782), EU (H2020 grant 101016775 and NextGenerationEU).
+We also acknowledge the computational resources provided by the Aalto Science-IT Project.